ndlanier/labelmateWoW/README.md

 # Goals

-Provide UI to customize the label per modifier.
+Provide UI to customize the label per hotkey/hotkeystroke or per modifier.